Hasheem Thabeet

-Hasheem Thabeet (born Hashim Thabit Manka; 16 February 1987) is a Tanzanian professional basketball player for Dar City.
+Hasheem Thabeet (born Hashim Thabit Manka; 16 February 1987) is a Tanzanian professional basketball player for Dar City of the Basketball Africa League (BAL).
 He played college basketball for the UConn Huskies before being drafted second overall in the 2009 NBA draft by the Memphis Grizzlies.
 Thabeet's performance as a second overall draft pick has led many analysts to label him as one of the "biggest busts" in NBA history.

 Early life

 Thabeet did not begin to play basketball until the age of 15, when he began to watch pick-up games in Tanzania.
 He started playing basketball while attending Makongo Secondary School in Dar es Salaam.
 When first recruited from Tanzania, Thabeet was fluent in Swahili but knew little English.
 He played high school basketball at Cypress Christian School in Houston, Texas, where Thabeet graduated in 2006.

 College career

 As a freshman for the Connecticut Huskies, Thabeet averaged 6.2 points and 3.8 blocks per game.
 On 3 December 2006, he tied a UConn record for blocks in a game with 10.
 Thabeet was named to the 2007 All-Big East Rookie Team, along with teammate Jerome Dyson.

 As a sophomore, Thabeet saw increased minutes and he averaged 10.5 points, 7.9 rebounds, 4.5 blocks on the season.
 On 5 January 2008, Thabeet tied his career high in blocks with 10 in the Huskies' 73–67 loss at University of Notre Dame.
 He was named Big East Defensive Player of the Year and to the All-Big East second team.

 As a junior, Thabeet emerged on the national scene, averaging 13.6 points and 10.8 rebounds.
 He earned his first career triple-double against Providence College on 31 January 2009, with 15 points, 11 rebounds, and 10 blocks.
 Thabeet finished with 152 blocks on the season.
 He was named Big East Defensive Player of the Year and was co-Big East Player of the Year with Pitt's DeJuan Blair.
 Thabeet was also named second team All-America and National Defensive Player of the Year.

 Thabeet surpassed the 1,000-point mark against Purdue on 26 March 2009.
 He was the third UConn player that season to do so (Jerome Dyson and A. J. Price were the others).
 Thabeet helped lead UConn to their first Final Four appearance since 2004.

 In April 2009, Thabeet declared for the NBA draft, forgoing his final year of college eligibility.